-This lesson allows your child to practise what they have learned over the past two days.
+This lesson allows your child to practise what they have learned over the past two days and introduces the concept of one metre.

-Number game for 10-15 minutes: Making to ten
+Number game for 10-15 minutes: Making to twenty

-You will need: 10 items from yesterday (e.g. spoons, toy cars, buttons, balls of paper, toothpicks) and the opaque bowl.
+You will need: 20 items from yesterday (e.g. spoons, toy cars, buttons, balls of paper, toothpicks) and the opaque bowl.
 You should also have some paper and a pen or pencil for drawing the amounts.

 - 1. Show your child the items and ask them how many there are. - a.
-If you child cannot work out that there are 10 objects, reduce the number to 6 or 8 and try again. - 2.
+If you child cannot work out that there are 20 objects, reduce the number to 10 and try again. - 2.
 Ask your child to look away or close their eyes.
-"Hide" 5 of the objects under the bowl. - 3.
+"Hide" 10 of the objects under the bowl. - 3.
 Ask your child to look at how many are left then ask them how many are hiding under the bowl.
 Allow time for your child to work this out, including needing to use your fingers and their own fingers or draw the amounts. - a.
-If your child is consistently wrong, or takes more than 2 minutes to work it out each time, reduce the number of objects and try again. - 4.
-Once your child knows there are 5, reveal the objects so that they are arranged into 2 groups of 5.
-Ask your child write down the numbers in each group as an addition sum (5+5=10) and draw the objects as circles. - 5.
-Move one object to the other group, so that you have groups of 4 and 6.
-Ask how many are in each group now, then write the sum and draw the groups. - 6.
-Ask your child, "What would happen if we moved one of these things from the 4 to the 6?
+If your child is consistently wrong, or takes more than 2 minutes to work it out each time, reduce the number of objects and try again. - Once your child knows there are 10, reveal the objects so that they are arranged into 2 groups of 10.
+Ask your child write down the numbers in each group as an addition sum (10+10=20). - 5.
+Move one object to the other group, so that you have groups of 9 and 11.
+Ask how many are in each group now, then write the sum.
+Emphasise what changed, "this has one more and this has one less". - 6.
+Ask your child, "What would happen if we moved one of these things from the 9 to the 11?
 What would we have now?".
-Repeat, working out the amounts and writing the pairs of numbers until you get to 0 and 10. - 7.
+Repeat, working out the amounts and writing the pairs of numbers until you get to 0 and 20. - 7.
 Display the sums and drawings somewhere so that you can refer to it in later lessons (e.g. stick it on the fridge or their door).